 Waterproof Jacket and Trousers

-Some more specialist hiking trousers are also waterproof, otherwise pack a light pair which can be quickly thrown on over the top.
+Some more specialist hiking trousers are also waterproof, otherwise pack a light pair of waterproof trousers which can be quickly thrown on over the top.

 Warm Jacket or Fleece

-Mountain peaks are often much cooler, especially after you’ve been sweating your way to the top of it!
-So to avoid getting cold pack a fleece or puffy jacket.
-I never leave home without my puffy!
+Mountain peaks are often much cooler, especially after you’ve been sweating your ass off to get to the top of it!
+So to avoid getting cold, pack a fleece or puffy jacket.
+No matter what the weather, I never hike without my puffy (insulator jacket)!

 Hat and gloves

-In the summer I always wear a baseball cap to keep the sun off but I often take a lightweight beanie on cooler days.
+In the summer I always wear a baseball cap to keep the sun off but I often take a lightweight beanie on cooler days to keep me warm on the summits.

 Sport Bra